Senate to debate on COVID-19 bill this week after Democrats backpedal on minimum wage | Politics

 Senate to debate on COVID-19 bill this week after Democrats backpedal on minimum wage

-The U.S. Senate will start debating President Joe Biden's $1.9 trillion coronavirus relief bill this week, Senate Majority Leader Chuck Schumer said Monday after Democrats backed down from an effort to raise the minimum wage to $15 as part of it.
+The U.S. Senate will start debating President Joe Biden's $1.9 trillion coronavirus relief bill this week, Senate Majority Leader Chuck Schumer said on Monday after Democrats backed down from an effort to raise the minimum wage to $15 as part of it.
 The backpedaling did not end hopes of addressing the minimum wage issue in Congress.
-Democrats and some Republicans have voiced support for the idea of raising the minimum wage, now $7.25, for the first time since 2009, though they disagree on how much.
+Democrats and some Republicans have voiced support for the idea of raising the federal minimum wage, now at $7.25 an hour, for the first time since 2009, although they disagree on how much.

-The House of Representatives narrowly approved the COVID-19 package, one of Biden's top priorities, and aim to pass it through Senate through a maneuver known as "reconciliation," which would allow the bill to pass with a simple majority rather than the 60 votes normally required by that chamber's rules.
+The Democratic-controlled House of Representatives early on Saturday narrowly approved the COVID-19 package, one of Biden's top priorities.
+Democrats aim to pass it in the Senate through a maneuver known as "reconciliation," which would allow the bill to pass with a simple majority rather than the 60 votes normally required by that chamber's rules.
 Senate debate on the COVID-19 bill could begin as early as Wednesday, a Senate Democratic aide said.

-"If it takes some 60 votes or a supermajority of some kind, it's going to be very difficult, obviously," Durbin told reporters.
-Another Democrat, Senator Richard Blumenthal, said he was optimistic the Democrats would find a way to raise the wage, "even though we may not have the votes right now."
+The Senate's No. 2 Democrat, Dick Durbin, told reporters that lawmakers should look for another venue to raise the minimum wage, but that "if it takes some 60 votes or a supermajority of some kind, it's going to be very difficult, obviously."
+Democratic Senator Richard Blumenthal said he was optimistic the Democrats would raise the wage, "even though we may not have the votes right now."

-CLOCK TICKING In the meantime, the Senate faces a looming deadline to pass the $1.9 trillion COVID-19 relief bill before the middle of the month, when enhanced unemployment benefits run out for the millions of Americans who have lost their jobs during the pandemic, which has killed more than 500,000 in the United States.
+CLOCK TICKING The Senate faces a looming deadline to pass the relief bill before the middle of the month, when enhanced unemployment benefits run out for the millions of Americans who have lost their jobs during the pandemic, which has killed more than 500,000 people in the United States.

 Democratic Vice President Kamala Harris may have to cast a tie-breaking vote in a chamber where Republicans control 50 seats and Democrats and their allies control the other 50.
-Even this outcome depends on all the Democrats staying united behind the first major bill to come through Congress in the Biden administration.
-Republicans in Congress say the plan is too expensive and includes things like transportation projects that have nothing to do with relief for COVID-19.
+Even that outcome depends on all the Democrats staying united behind the first major bill to come through Congress in the Biden administration.
+Republicans in Congress, who broadly backed COVID-19 relief spending early in the pandemic, say the plan is too expensive and includes things like transportation projects that have nothing to do with relief for COVID-19.
+They also do not like the $35 billion included for pumping up government subsidies to defray the cost of premiums in the Obamacare health insurance program.

+Senate Minority Leader Mitch McConnell denounced the measure on Monday as a “bonanza of partisan spending” that poorly targets the needs of American families, devotes only 1% of its spending to vaccines, delays the bulk of its school aid until after 2021 and includes policies that would drag down the economy.
+“This is where we are: a bad process, a bad bill, and a missed opportunity to do right by working families,” McConnell said in a Senate floor speech.

-"It's $1.9 trillion, more than half of it won't even be spent in this calendar year ...
-So how could it be about COVID relief?
-No one expects a year from now that we'll be in the COVID crisis we are in now," Republican Senator Rob Portman told ABC's "This Week."
-The coronavirus measure would pay for vaccines and send a new round of aid to households, small businesses and state and local governments.
+The Democratic measure includes funding to track the virus and distribute vaccines, and sends a new round of aid to households, small businesses and state and local governments.
 The big-ticket items include $1,400 direct payments to individuals, a $400-per-week federal unemployment benefit through Aug.
-29, and help for those in difficulty paying rents and home mortgages during the pandemic.
+29 and help for those in difficulty paying rents and home mortgages during the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)